-Longing for a little bit of sanctuary?
-You need some master bathroom ideas that will help turn your main washroom into a remedying oasis.
+These master bathroom ideas will help turn your main washroom into a remedying oasis.

-Main bathrooms are increasingly becoming so much more than a functional space – they are a retreat from a busier-than-ever household, a space where a renewed respect for cleanliness can be indulged, and progressively a design outlet onto which to project personality.
+Main bathrooms are increasingly becoming so much more than a functional space.
+They are a retreat from a busier-than-ever household, a space where a renewed respect for cleanliness can be indulged, and progressively a design outlet onto which to project personality-filled bathroom ideas.

 ‘Master bathrooms are getting a major upgrade at the moment, with a real focus on creating a special and inviting space that we want to spend time in,’ says Lee Thornley, Founder of Bert + May.